jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 <details><summary>Answer</summary>

-Calling **startTimer()** updates state which triggers the Component to update, which then calls the function again triggering another update..and so on..
+Calling **startTimer()** updates state which triggers the Component to re-render, which then calls the function again triggering another re-rend..and so on..

 </details>